Brexit: Sectorial effects

 The UK has left the Common Agricultural Policy (CAP), which provides government financial support to farmers in the EU.
 Brexit allowed the UK to develop its own agriculture policy and the Agriculture Act 2020 replaced the CAP with a new system.
-The UK did also leave the Common Fisheries Policy (CFP) that lets all EU countries fish within 12 nautical miles of the British coast and lets the EU set catch quotas.
+The UK also left the Common Fisheries Policy (CFP) that lets all EU countries fish within 12 nautical miles of the British coast and lets the EU set catch quotas.
 The combined EU fishing fleets landed about six million tonnes of fish per year, as of 2016, about half of which were from British waters.
 By leaving the CFP, the UK could develop its own fisheries policy.
 The UK did also leave the London Fisheries Convention that lets Irish, French, Belgian, Dutch and German vessels fish within six nautical miles of the UK's coast.

 Brexit poses challenges to British academia and research, as the UK loses research funding from EU sources and sees a reduction in students from the EU.
 Academic institutions find it harder to hire researchers from the EU and British students will face greater difficulties with studying abroad in the EU.
 The UK was a member of the European Research Area and likely to wish to remain an associated member following Brexit.
 The British government has guaranteed funding for research currently funded by EU.